AhmaDroid92/Office-Items/README.md

 AhmeDroid

-The project is build using Android Studio Bumblebee 2021.1.1 \n Using Android Gradle Plugin 7.1.3 \n
+The project is build using Android Studio Bumblebee 2021.1.1

+Using Android Gradle Plugin 7.1.3

-Using Gradle 7.3.3 \n
+Using Gradle 7.3.3

-Using Android Build Tools 30.0.3 \n
+Using Android Build Tools 30.0.3

-Using JDK 11 \n
+Using JDK 11

 Note: I did not take the atomic-commit approach with this project although I would've prefered it.